pavelkolodin/dedoforum-api/v2/dedoforum-api-v2.md

 # Token

 Token is a string to identify client.
-To get your token go to... and press the button [ahahaha].
+To get your token go to your Simple Communicator user profile and press the button [ahahaha] then copy your token from text field.

+Token example: `12345-67890-12345-67890`

 # Common fields for all methods